5 things you can do to look after your kidneys today

 4. Manage diabetes

 According to Kidney Health Australia, diabetes is the leading cause of kidney disease in Australia.
 If you have been diagnosed with diabetes, speak with your doctor about how to manage your condition and monitor your kidney health.
-You can assess your risk of developing diabetes, and learn how to reduce your risk, using tools on the Diabetes Queensland website.
+You can assess your risk of developing diabetes, and learn how to reduce your risk, using tools on the Diabetes Australia website.

 5. Drink water instead